Main navigation

 Note:

-• Nominees who are currently working at Ohio State as postdoctoral scholars must have been hired after November 1, 2021.
+• Nominees who are currently working at Ohio State as postdocs must have been hired after December 1, 2023.

 Eligibility Criteria for Nominating Faculty